marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   The ``common`` attribute requests GCC to place a variable in 'common' storage.
-The ``nocommon`` attribute requests the opposite-to allocate space for it directly.
+The ``nocommon`` attribute requests the opposite---to allocate space for it directly.

   These attributes override the default chosen by the :option:`-fno-common` and :option:`-fcommon` flags respectively.